lironmiz/Link-Tree/README.md

 <h1 align="center">🌲 Linktree  🌲</h1>

-My link tree website page built by html and css only to group all my profiles on social networks in one web page.
+My link tree website page built by html and css only to group all my profiles on social networks in one web page

 <img src="https://i.imgur.com/dBaSKWF.gif" height="50" width="100%">